 What is the difference between essays and reports?
 Report writing is a specialized skill that your academic tutor would like you to develop.

-Whether you are writing a report in university or business, report writing skills are equally important to get your message across to the readers in an effective manner.
+Whether you are writing a report in university or business, report writing skills are equally important to get your message across to the readers effectively.

-Generally, it is your academic tutor who decides what form of writing you must undertake and will provide the layout requirements in the assignment brief.
+Generally, your academic tutor decides what form of writing you must undertake and will provide the layout requirements in the assignment brief.

 However, as you move towards university level study, you will have the freedom of choice to decide what form of writing you must undertake to address the problem question.

-This means that you will need a critical evaluation of what form of writing will be the most appropriate for you considering the requirements of a given academic assignment.
+This means that you will need a critical evaluation of what form of writing will be the most appropriate for you, considering a given academic assignment's requirements.

-Whether you are a student or a professional, it is important to understand the key differences between an essay and a report so you can work out why and you should prefer one form of writing over the other.
+Whether you are a student or a professional, it is important to understand the key differences between an essay and a report to work out why and you should prefer one form of writing over the other.

-Typically you will be asked to write a report if you must present an analysis of results from practical research.
+Typically you will be asked to write a report if you must present an analysis of practical research results.
 All reports start with the topic background, research aim and objectives to provide details of what your work will examine.

 You may also include a hypothesis in your report if you are testing a proposition with your research.
-Depending on the nature of your topic and the report writing guidelines laid out by your tutor, you may also have to include a separate section for future recommendations in your report.
+Depending on your topic's nature and the report writing guidelines laid out by your tutor, you may also have to include a separate section for future recommendations in your report.

-Essays, on the other hand, find answers to a question using the researcher’s own critical evaluation of the existing theories.
+On the other hand, Essays find answers to a question using the researcher’s own critical evaluation of the existing theories.
 An essay does not directly include any practical research because it only uses the existing literature material.

-The report starts with the introduction to the topic and lists the aim and objectives your practical research will address.
+The report starts with introducing the topic and lists the aim and objectives your practical research will address.

 It quickly moves to report chronological actions such as gathering data and presenting findings from primary research activities and laboratory experiments before the writer finally provides an assessment of the results in conclusion and recommendations for future sections.